huck0031/alpine-linux-kindle/README.md

 5. Drop into the Alpine Linux shell from KUAL, run setup-desktop and install MATE DE (others not tested)
 6. Execute startgui.sh

+Afterwards, you are able to launch directly from KAUH

 # Suggestions
 To disable the Kindle framework when running Alpine (frees more ram) run the following in Kterm:
 ```